-Cannabichromene acid (CBC-a) is said to be the fourth major cannabinoid found in the cannabis plant.
-CBC-a is discovered at a higher level especially in tropical marijuana strains, but it is still found in other strains as well.
+Cannabichromene acid (CBCA) is said to be the fourth major cannabinoid found in the cannabis plant.
+CBCA is found at the highest levels in tropical marijuana strains, but it is still found in other strains as well.

 Unlike THC, CBCA is a non-psychoactive compound that can be further converted to cannabichromene (CBC) through the heating and aging process.
-The heating process which can also be referred to as “decarbing” or decarboxylation, converts CBCA into CBC.
+The heating process, which can also be referred to as “decarbing” or decarboxylation, converts CBCA into CBC.
 CBC then binds itself to CB receptors throughout the body.
 This is why producing CBC oil is so difficult.

-As stated earlier, CBCA is converted to CBC through the process known as decarboxylation.
-This can occur naturally over time, and likewise, if the compound is exposed to heat.
-The CBCA loses a single molecule of C02 and becomes CBC.
+As previously stated, CBCA is converted to CBC through a process known as decarboxylation.
+This can occur naturally over time or if the compound is exposed to heat.
+When this process happens CBCA loses a single molecule of C02 and becomes CBC.
 There is not a lot of research yet on CBCA, but the limited research we do have shows that CBCA may be a potent in-vitro antibiotic.

 HOW DOES IT WORK?

-CBC does not interact with the CB1 receptors of the body endocannabinoid system, but does with the CB2 receptors.
+CBC does not interact with the CB1 receptors of the body’s endocannabinoid system, although it does interact with the CB2 receptors.

-This may be the reason why it does not give much psychoactive effect.
-Apart from its interaction with CB2 receptors, it also interacts with TRPV1 and TRPV2 receptors – these two are linked to pain relief, which means CBC can provide pain relief without any psychoactive effects.
+This may be the reason why it does not have much of a psychoactive effect.
+Apart from its interaction with CB2 receptors, it also interacts with TRPV1 and TRPV2 receptors.
+The TRPV1 and TRPV2 receptors are linked to pain relief, which means CBC can provide pain relief without any psychoactive effects.

 POSSIBLE THERAPEUTIC BENEFITS

-Pain is one of the reasons why many people use drugs.
-CBC according to research helps to reduce inflammation without coming in direct contact with any of the cannabinoid receptors.
-Some even suggest that its effectiveness in reducing inflammation is stronger than that of other cannabinoids.
+CBC has been shown to reduce inflammation en-vivo and in-vitro by very weakly binding to CB2 receptors in the body and through the TRVP receptors.
+Some studies even suggest that its effectiveness in reducing inflammation is stronger than that of most other cannabinoids.

-- Most of CBC-a are converted to CBC hence, living little to no concentrations for medical research.
-Since CBC-a is a transition compound, its primary aim of existing is to produce CBC when needed.
+- Most CBCA is converted to CBC which leaves little to no CBCA left for medical research.
+Since CBCA is a transition compound, its primary purpose is to produce CBC.